Wappsto/wappsto-python/README.md

 ### Prerequisites

 One of the requirements to use the wappsto module is to have a JSON file that has information about the network, devices, values and their states.
-This file can be generated from [website here](https://www.linktowappsto.com/I/guess)
+This file can be generated from [the wappsto website](https://wappsto.com/).

 ### Installation using pip